sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 * `--feedback`: provide feedback about this command by opening up a Github discussion
 * `-f="<value>"`: The output filepath

+## sg tunnel

+Setup a tunnel to forward requests from the internet to your local instance.

+Flags:

+* `--feedback`: provide feedback about this command by opening up a Github discussion
+* `--url, -u="<value>"`: URL to forward request to. (default: https://sourcegraph.test:3443) (default: https://sourcegraph.test:3443)

 ## sg doctor

 DEPRECATED - Run checks to test whether system is in correct state to run Sourcegraph.